- The Fiscal

 - What You

 Every month the U.S. Treasury releases data on the federal budget, including the current deficit.
-The following contains budget data for March 2019, which was the sixth month of fiscal year 2019.
+The following contains budget data for March 2020, which was the sixth month of fiscal year (FY) 2020.

-The deficit for March 2019 was $62 billion smaller than recorded in March 2018.
-However, outlays in March 2018 were increased by shifts in the timing of certain federal payments.
-Without those shifts, the March 2019 deficit would have been $16 billion smaller than it was a year ago.
+The deficit for March 2020 was $28 billion smaller than the deficit recorded in March 2019.
+However, this March was affected by shifts in federal payments because the first of the month fell on a weekend.
+Without those shifts, the March 2020 deficit would have been about $24 billion larger than the March 2019 deficit.

-The cumulative deficit through the first six months of FY19 was $91 billion larger than it was through the first six months of FY18.
-That reflects a $102 billion increase in outlays, partially offset by a $10 billion increase in receipts.
+The cumulative deficit through the first six months of FY20 was $52 billion larger than it was through the first six months of FY19.
+The increase in the cumulative deficit reflects a $149 billion increase in outlays partially offset by a $96 billion increase in revenues.

 The deficit varies from month to month and some months may even record a surplus — for example, when taxpayers are submitting their personal income taxes at the filing deadline.
 That is typically in April but has been extended to July this year.